Talk to Me (2007 film): Plot

 Petey Greene is in prison when he meets Dewey Hughes, who is there visiting his brother.
-Dewey treats him with disdain, calling him a “miscreant."
+Dewey treats him with disdain, calling him a "miscreant".
 In their conversation, Petey discovers that Dewey is a radio executive.
 Petey subsequently assists the warden by talking down a fellow prisoner and shortly afterward obtains his release.

 Petey shows up at Dewey’s radio station in Washington, D.C., WOL, and claims that Dewey promised him a job upon his release from prison.
 As a result of causing a ruckus at the station, he is rebuffed.
 Petey then begins picketing the station drawing larger and larger crowds.
 To stop the protests, Dewey finally asks Petey to meet him at a pool hall.
-Dewey easily beats him in a game of Nine-ball, but decides to give Dewey a chance on the air.
+Dewey easily beats him in a game of Nine-ball, but decides to give Petey a chance on the air.

-Dewey takes over a shift on the station, but it is disastrous as he vomits from nervousness and insults Berry Gordy.
+Petey takes over a shift on the station, but it is disastrous as he vomits from nervousness and insults Berry Gordy.
 Station owner E.G. Sonderling demands that he be removed at once and not given a job.
 Later, Dewey, dejected, goes to have a drink in a bar where he hears the patrons talking enthusiastically about Petey.
 He decides to give Petey another chance.
 In order to do so, he locks the staff in their offices and takes over the studio.
 Petey starts his show, and once Mr. Sonderling is released from his office, he demands that the police be called to eject Petey.
 As they are arguing, all the telephone lines light up with listeners wanting to talk to Petey.
 As a result, he is given the job.
 “Telling it like it is”, Petey becomes highly popular on the air.
 His girlfriend, Vernell, catches him with another woman, and he is kicked out of his home and moves in with Dewey temporarily.